-The prior learning assessment (PLA) process is the assessment of a student’s life experiences to evaluate the learning related to the experiences.
-Assessment of prior learning is valuable to the adult learner as it validates knowledge gained outside of the classroom.
-It can save students time and money by decreasing the number of required courses toward completion of a degree.
+Prior learning assessment is a process of evaluating a student’s life experiences and evaluating them for college-level learning.
+Assessment of prior learning is valuable to the adult learner as it validates knowledge gained outside of the traditional classroom.
+It can save students time and money by decreasing the number of required courses needed for degree completion.

 The BGS Degree Program offers many different prior learning options.
 Before pursuing any of these avenues, please check with an academic advisor to verify that hours earned will not be a duplication of previously completed coursework.
 Your advisor can also give confirmation that any credit granted can be applied towards remaining degree requirements.

 Below are prior learning assessment opportunities to consider.

 The military now utilizes Joint Services Transcripts (JST) in place of AARTS/SMARTS transcripts.
 These transcripts are a record of college-level credits earned through military coursework and training during the time of service.
 For information on how to request Joint Services Transcript, visit the American Council on Education website at http://www.acenet.edu/higher-education/topics/Pages/Transcript-Services.aspx.

 Credit from certain national proficiency exams is accepted at Eastern Illinois University.
 These exams test mastery of college-level material.
 Before taking any exam, please work with your BGS Academic Advisor to ensure these exams will decrease remaining degree requirements.